kripanshu-1/Energy-management-of-Parallel-Hybrid-Electric-Vehicle/README.md

 Open the QSS_HEV.slx file in Simulink and simulate the model.

-Results and Findings:
+Results and Future Improvements:
 The MPC controller was able to minimize fuel consumption while ensuring battery charge sustainment.
 Simulations demonstrated effective power distribution between the electric motor and the combustion engine.
-The proposed strategy balanced performance and computational complexity effectively.

-Future Improvements:
-Adaptive MPC: Dynamically update system parameters like motor efficiency and fuel rates.
+In fututre, Adaptive MPC can be implemented,which can dynamically update system parameters like motor efficiency and fuel rates.
-Stochastic MPC: Integrate stochastic models to handle unpredictable driving conditions more effectively.

 Author:
+Kripanshu Yadav
-Kripanshu Yadav - Dept. of Commercial Vehicle Technology, RPTU Kaiserslautern, Germany
+Dept. of Commercial Vehicle Technology,
+RPTU Kaiserslautern, Germany